LassoSoft/LassoGuide/source/databases/database-interaction.rst

    that Lasso supports.
 Individual data source connectors may only support a subset of these parameters.
 For example, the Lasso Connector for FileMaker Server does not support the ``-sql`` action.
-See the documentation for third-party data source connectors for information about what actions they support.
+See the documentation for third-party data source connectors for information about which actions they support.

 Each database action parameter requires additional parameters in order to